Here's Everything You Need For Your New Puppy

 Here’s a basic housetraining plan to follow with your new puppy:

-- Keep the puppy either confined in an exercise pen (or crate for brief periods) to help prevent potty accidents.
+- Keep your puppy confined in an exercise pen (or a crate for brief periods) to help prevent potty accidents.

-- While the puppy is awake, take the puppy outside every 30 minutes on a leash.
+- While your puppy’s awake, take him outside every 30 minutes on a leash.

-- When outside, stand in one spot for five minutes without interacting with your puppy.
+- While outside, stand in one spot for five minutes without interacting with your puppy.
 “Most puppies will get bored and potty,” Bloom said.

-- If the puppy potties within five minutes, reward him with a treat and playtime.
-“This helps the puppy learn that pottying quickly leads to fun,” she said.
+- If your puppy potties within five minutes, reward him with a treat and playtime.
+“This helps the puppy learn that pottying quickly leads to fun,” Bloom said.

-- If the puppy does not potty within five minutes, put the puppy back in confinement for about 10 minutes, and then try again.
+- If he doesn’t potty within five minutes, put him back in his crate for about 10 minutes and then try again.

-- Keep a log of when the puppy potties, so you can figure out which times of day the puppy really needs potty breaks, she added.
+- Keep a log of when the puppy potties so you can figure out which times of day the puppy really needs potty breaks, Bloom added.

 Potty accidents are inevitable, and you should never punish your puppy for going in the house.
 Instead, keep rewarding your puppy for using the bathroom outside.
 And, most importantly, keep an enzymatic cleaner around, since it does the best job at getting rid of that pee smell.